 The title block is one of the most important parts of the drawing.
 The title block is located in the lower right corner of the format.
 Normally, the title block includes spaces for the following information, in column from right to left, top to bottom.
 Below format is for B size drawing:

-CREATE TITLE BLOCK USING TABLES & AUTOMATICALLY POPULATED FIELDS
+TITLE BLOCK & AUTOMATICALLY POPULATED FIELDS

 Create Title Block Using Table: